 Of course, bullies will use any online platform that allows them to communicate with their victims.
-Text messages, emails, and gaming services can be all be used to harass people online and preventing one form of communication will often just result in a bully switching to a different service.
+Text messages, emails, and gaming services can all be used to harass people online, and preventing one form of communication will often just result in a bully switching to a different service.

 Who is most likely to be cyberbullied?

-There’s no “one size fits all” victim profile -- in fact, research indicates that the amount of time spent online is a larger contributing factor than things like the victim’s age or location.
-This study showed that if you spend more than two hours per day on social media, you are up to 57% more likely to have experienced cyberbullying in the last year.
+There’s no “one size fits all” victim profile -- in fact, research indicates that the amount of time spent online is a more significant contributing factor than things like the victim’s age or location.
+This study showed that spending more than two hours per day on social media makes you up to 57% more likely to have experienced cyberbullying in the last year.

 What to do if your child is being bullied online

 Social media companies have been slow to act in the fight against cyberbullying, so it’s up to the parents to help protect their children online.
 The most common action, taken by almost 60% of parents was to discuss safe internet practices with their child.
 Surprisingly, only 43% took action to block the offending accounts.
 While a bully can always create new accounts, this is usually a wise first step.